 The difference between the two types of patterns is that all changes made to a synced pattern will be applied to every occurrence of that block on your entire website.

-Conversely, changes made to a standard (not synced) block pattern will only affect that specific instance of the pattern and won’t be applied to any other instance you may have added to other posts or pages of your website.
+Conversely, changes made to a not synced block pattern will only affect that specific instance of the pattern and won’t be applied to any other instance you may have added to other posts or pages of your website.

-From a developer’s point of view, custom block patterns are registered in the WordPress database as wp_block custom post types, and a wp_block_sync_status meta field stores the sync status of a pattern.
+From a developer’s point of view, custom block patterns are registered in the WordPress database as wp_block custom post types, and a wp_pattern_sync_status meta field stores the sync status of a pattern.

 wp-block-sync-status

-The wp_block_sync_status meta field is used to store the sync status of a block pattern
+The wp_pattern_sync_status meta field is used to store the sync status of a block pattern

 Thanks to the new pattern management system, you can now create synced and not synced block patterns directly from the site or post editor.
-You just need to design your block layout, select the blocks, and click the three dots icon in the block toolbar.
-Then, choose Create pattern/reusable block from the dropdown menu.
+You just need to design your block layout, select the blocks, and click the three-dots icon in the block toolbar.
+Then, choose Create pattern from the dropdown menu.

-In the example below, we are creating a synced pattern from a Group block, a heading, a paragraph, a button, and a couple of spacers.
+In the example below, we are creating a synced pattern from a Group block, a heading, a paragraph, and a button.

-When you click Create pattern/reusable block, you are prompted to fill in a name for your pattern and decide whether it is a synced or not synced pattern.
+When you click Create pattern, you are prompted to fill in the name and categories for your pattern and decide whether it is synced or not synced.

 Create new synced pattern